asifkd012020/open-itg-aws_runbooks/msk/Runbook.md

     - Next enter the following items:<br>
       1: *IPv4 CIDR block* - This should be assigned by the Network Engineering team.<br>
       2: *VPC Name tag* - This name should be appropriate to the MSK cluster being built.<br>
-      3: *Create VPC* - Click Create<br>
+      3: *Create VPC* - Click Create<br><br>
      <img src="/docs/img/msk/vpc_setting2.png" width="800"> <br>

  2. **Creation of a Security Group to enforce least priviledge**<br>
 Once we have the VPC created, we now need to secure it with assignment of a Security Group.
 One can use a default Security Group, but it is a better option to create a security group for our service to limit the access to only allow CG IP's and the appropriate Kafka Service ports.<br><br>
 We first need to click on create security group, after the appropriate VPC has been selected.
-Next we need to create a new security group with the following baseline settings, although the security group can be created with even more restricted access if company wide access is not needed.<br><br>
+Next we need to create a new security group with the following baseline settings, although the security group can be created with even more restricted access if company wide access is not needed.<br>

 - **Security Group Name:** "MSW_SG" or similar.
 - **Description:** "Limit access to valid Kafka service ports for internal access or similar.